 Role of Security Personnel

 Visibility plays a big role in keeping students, staff, and visitors safe.
-When security professionals are seen regularly, everyone feels more comfortable because they know that someone’s looking out for them.
-Students are more likely to interact with security teams and report suspicious or unusual behavior.
+When security professionals are seen regularly , everyone feels more comfortable because they know that someone is looking out for them.
+Students are more likely to interact with security teams and report suspicious or unusual behavior, especially when they are wearing high-visibility uniforms or jackets.
+For example, wearing fluorescent yellow uniforms are highly visible and can be seen easily even at night.

 Hiring Qualified Security Teams